Nishmat's Women’s Health and HalachaIn memory of Chaya Mirel bat R' Avraham

 Website Policies

-Please read carefully: The goal of this site is to provide information and enhance the understanding of issues in Jewish law related to taharat hamishpacha (the laws of marital life) and women’s health, not to replace the personal contact needed to provide an actual halachic ruling [psak].
-This internet service does not preclude, override or replace the psak of any rabbinical authority.
+Certain questions cannot be answered over the internet, and questions can often be answered more optimally in person.
+This internet service does not preclude, override or replace the psak of any rabbinic authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
-For advice on obtaining a direct halachic ruling, we can be contacted via our Ask the Yoetzet service or Nishmat’s Golda Koschitzky Women’s Halachic Hotline.

 Your privacy is very important to us.
-Particularly due to the sensitive nature of the communication, Nishmat respects concerns about maintaining strict privacy.
+Particularly due to the sensitive nature of the topics we address, Nishmat respects concerns about maintaining strict privacy.
 Any information that you share with us is kept in strictest confidence.

-We do not use personally identifiable information such as e-mail addresses unless requested to do so.
+We do not use personally identifiable information such as email addresses unless requested to do so.
 When given information, we keep it confidential.
-All questions that are posted on the site are meant to be representative and not reflect a specific question.
-The questions are posted anonymously and after removal of any identifying information that could possibly be tied to the sender.
+Questions are posted anonymously and after removal of any identifying information that could possibly be tied to the sender.

-We do not sell, rent, share, or otherwise disclose mailing lists or other personally identifiable information.
-Email addresses are automatically and irretrievably deleted from our database after 30 days.
+We do not sell, rent, share, or otherwise disclose email addresses, mailing lists, or other personally identifiable information.
+Email addresses are never visible to Yoatzot Halacha working on the website, and are automatically and irretrievably deleted from our database after 30 days.

 Security arrangements are in place to prevent others from gaining access to the information on this site.
 Do not hesitate to contact us if you have any questions about this policy.

-Modesty in speech is certainly a goal of halacha.
-Sometimes, however, the halacha must be spelled out clearly – otherwise, essential laws may not be correctly followed.
-Based on our experience with the Hotline, we believe that in the case of taharat hamishpacha the risks of silence generally outweigh the risks of insufficient verbal modesty.
+Halacha mandates modesty in speech.
+Still, clear terminology is sometimes essential in ensuring effective halachic communication.
+Based on our experience, we believe that, in the case of taharat hamishpacha, the risks of silence generally outweigh the risks of insufficient verbal modesty.
 Nevertheless, certain topics, which we believe should not be discussed in public, will not appear on the site – although individual questions will be answered privately.

 Users of Internet filtering services: This site discusses sensitive subjects that some services filter without visual indication.
 A page that appears 100% complete might actually be missing critical Jewish-law or medical information.
 To ensure that you view the pages accurately, ask the filtering service to whitelist all pages under yoatzot.org.